Boladek/shipments/README.md

    yarn start
    ```

-3. Test the API using Postman or curl.
+3. Test the API using Postman or curl or you also directly access the swagger documentation.